Below we have listed some useful advice for new Master's students at the Faculty of Humanities.

-If you have any questions on course registration please contact the student counsellors at your department.
+If you have any questions on course registration, please contact the student counsellors at your department.

-3. Participate in Orientation
+3. Participate in the Orientation Programme

 4. Sign up for a mentor group

-6. Know your Study Curriculum
+6. Know your study curriculum

 The curriculum is the set of regulations and academic requirements relating to the Study Programme.
 Knowing the details of your curriculum will increase your ability to navigate the Danish educational system.